-Ten shot at apartment complex in San Bernadino, California
+Ten shot at apartment complex in San Bernardino, California

-(Reuters) - Ten people including children were shot at an apartment complex in San Bernadino, California Sunday night, police said, with three people in dire condition.
+(Reuters) - Ten people including children were shot at an apartment complex in San Bernardino, California Sunday night, police said, with three people in dire condition.

-“We got a call about 10:45 p.m. for shots fired,” said San Bernadino spokesman Capt.
+“We got a call about 10:45 p.m. for shots fired,” said San Bernardino spokesman Capt.
 Richard Lawhead.
 “We found 10 victims down at the scene.
 Three are extremely critical.”

 The shooting happened on a hot holiday weekend in the city that is about 60 miles (96 km) east of Los Angeles.